Nationalism: Criticism

-At the end of the 19th century, Marxists and other socialists and communists (such as Rosa Luxemburg) produced political analyses that were critical of the nationalist movements then active in Central and Eastern Europe, although a variety of other contemporary socialists and communists, from Vladimir Lenin (a communist) to Józef Piłsudski (a socialist), were more sympathetic to national self-determination.
+At the end of the 19th century, socialists and communists produced political analyses that were critical of the nationalist movements then active in Central and Eastern Europe, although a variety of other contemporary socialists and communists, from Vladimir Lenin (a communist) to Józef Piłsudski (a socialist), were more sympathetic to national self-determination.
 In his classic essay on the topic, George Orwell distinguishes nationalism from patriotism (which he defines as devotion to a particular place).
 More abstractly, nationalism is "power-hunger tempered by self-deception".
-For Orwell, the nationalist is more likely than not dominated by irrational negative impulses:

-A nationalist is one who thinks solely, or mainly, in terms of competitive prestige.
+For Orwell, the nationalist is more likely than not dominated by irrational negative impulses:A nationalist is one who thinks solely, or mainly, in terms of competitive prestige.
 He may be a positive or a negative nationalist—that is, he may use his mental energy either in boosting or in denigrating—but at any rate his thoughts always turn on victories, defeats, triumphs and humiliations.
 He sees history, especially contemporary history, as the endless rise and decline of great power units and every event that happens seems to him a demonstration that his own side is on the upgrade and some hated rival is on the downgrade.
 But finally, it is important not to confuse nationalism with mere worship of success.
 The nationalist does not go on the principle of simply ganging up with the strongest side.
 On the contrary, having picked his side, he persuades himself that it is the strongest and is able to stick to his belief even when the facts are overwhelmingly against him.